GET THE ACE NEWSLETTER

 The latest conservation project news direct to your inbox!

-Directed and tutored by a wildlife veterinarian, a lion ecologist and experienced game rangers the 12 day African Predator Course covers the management and care of captive predator populations as well as pertinent topics and challenges in predator conservation in Africa.
+Directed and tutored by lion ecologist, Jason Turner, and conservation specialists, the 12 day African Predator Course takes you through the journey of how this innovative project have helped form cohesive prides with captive born lions from different locations and successfully released them into a natural habitat.
+The course content covers the management and care of captive predator populations, lion behaviour and predator monitoring in the field, as well as lectures on pertinent topics and challenges in predator conservation in Africa.

 You’ll learn about:

-The course has the unique opportunity to spend time with the Global White Lion Protection Trust in South Africa’s lowveld.
+You will have the unique opportunity to spend your 12 days with the Global White Lion Protection Trust in South Africa’s lowveld.
 The trust has reintroduced 3 prides of captive born white lions into an area of 4,400 acres of natural bushveld.
 During your time here you will learn about the carefully phased scientific process used to reintroduce the white lions and integrate them with tawny lions.
+They have managed to do this as a non-profit charity and have achieved the purchase of land, successful re-wildling of captive born lions and community engagement all through donations, gifts and conservation travellers.

 Lion Tracking and Monitoring